vicjosso/sokoban-project/README.md

 #### Description

-The objectif of this project was to create a game similar to the original sokoban game using a importation system of playable map, the game is played by using the java terminal after launching the app.
+The objective of this project was to create a game similar to the original sokoban game using a importation system of playable map, the game is played by using the java terminal after launching the app.

 ## Français